jomarcardoso/design-system-model/README.md

 Graceful degradation is a great approach that allows the design system to scale without barriers of technology.
 User clients like Outlook, smart devices, and old smartphone software would not influence the conception of the feature The planning flow is independent of further implementations.
 Libraries like Material UI and Angular Material are examples of development of Material Design, and both of them do not bring impossible features for the web, such as negative corner radius.
 Every stack of technology has to adapt that ideal feature to its technology, and both stacks, definition and technology, run separately.

+> When an updated version of a browser or operating system is released, new features are often included to keep pace with the latest enhancements to internet standards and other technologies.

 The necessity of this approach arises when some of these arguments show up:

 - All stacks have to come together to identify all limitations.